exogen/react-overflow-indicator/README.md

 ### Overflow

 The overflow state provider.
-At a minimum it must contain a `<Overflow.Content>` element, otherwise it will do nothing.
+At a minimum it must contain an `<Overflow.Content>` element, otherwise it will do nothing.

 ```jsx
 <Overflow>